demisto/content/CONTRIBUTING.md

 * dependsOn: The commands required for the script to be used - if these commands are unavailable (e.g. because no integration that implements them has been configured) then the script will not appear in the CLI's autocomplete (it can still be viewed and edited on the Automation page).
 * dockerimage: The Docker image name the automation needs to run on, if empty will use default demisto docker image (demisto/python)

-Some requirements for scripts yml are:
+Some requirements for scripts yaml are:
-1. Make it has a description
+1. Make sure it has a description
 2. It should be added under the Script folder, using the naming convention starting with prefix `script-`
 3. If the script uses some Docker image, make sure it's publicly available on docker hub